ish256/adaptive_mult_practice/README.md

 ## Usage

-Use Adpative Mult Practice by specifying the challenge mode:
+Use Adpative Mult Practice by specifying the difficulty:

 ```shell
 python mult_practice.py 1